kloggy/HA-Irrigation-Version2/README.md

 A manual cycle is also provided.

 The watering times can be automatically adjusted based on rainfall and temperature and whilst I think these have been improved in this version, like version 1 this is quite experimental.
-It is different to version 1 in that both the rainfall and temperature adjustments can be turned on or off independently of each other.
+It is different to version 1 in that both the rainfall and temperature adjustments can be turned on or off independently of each other and for each cycle.

 Almost everything can be set from the UI including the friendly names of cycles and zones.
-Tap/click on most fields to change them in a pop-up but remember that if you have several browser tabs open the pop-ups may appear on a different tab!
+Tap/click on most fields to change them in a pop-up (but remember that if you have several browser tabs open the pop-ups may appear on a different tab!).

 __Note -__ Extensive use is made of `!include` to avoid code repetion.
-The files here are in the folder structure you need to replicate but you can easily change the code if it suits you to have your own structure.
+The files here are in the folder structure you need to replicate but you can easily change the code if it suits you to have your own folder structure.

 <h2>Prerequisites</h2>